 b.
 We will take all reasonable precautions to protect an individual’s Personal Information from unauthorised access.
 This includes appropriately securing our physical facilities and electronic networks.
 We use SSL encryption to store and transfer Personal Information.
 Despite this, the security of online transactions and the security of communications sent by electronic means or by post cannot be guaranteed.
 Each individual that provides information to us via the internet, over the phone or by post does so at their own risk.
 We cannot accept responsibility for misuse or loss of, or unauthorised access to, Personal Information where the security of information is not within our control.

 c.
-We are not responsible for the privacy or security practices of any third party (including third parties that we are permitted to disclose an individual’s Personal Information to in accordance with this policy or any applicable laws) unless otherwise required by the Privacy Act and the GDPR.
+We are not responsible for the privacy or security practices of any third party (including third parties that we are permitted to disclose an individual’s Personal Information to in accordance with this policy or any applicable laws) unless otherwise required by the Privacy Act.
 The collection and use of an individual’s information by such third parties may be subject to separate privacy and security policies.

 d.
 If an individual suspects any misuse or loss of, or unauthorised access to, their Personal Information, they should let us know immediately.